Thinkmill/manypkg/README.md

 <details><summary>Incorrect example</summary>

-> NOTE: This example uses Yarn Workspaces but this will work the same with Bolt and pnpm
+> NOTE: This example uses Yarn Workspaces but this will work the same with npm and pnpm

 `package.json`